What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 The Real Goal: Building Capacity and Confidence

-• improve meal quality and nutrition and program perception
+• Improve meal quality and program perception

-• increase student participation
+• Increase student participation

-• strengthen staff confidence, work satisfaction and retention
+• Strengthen staff confidence and retention

-• improve operational efficiency
+• Improve efficiency

-• build long-term resilience
+• Build long-term resilience

 Most importantly, they create meals students look forward to eating.